rei/rei-cedar-vue-2/README.md

 When creating a pull request run `git cz` rather than `git commit` and follow the prompts.

 This projects Changelogs are generated.
-To output the latest changelog files you will need to create a new repository release.
+To output the latest changelog file you will need to create a new repository release.
-This is done with calendar versioning in the following format **YY.MM.(iterator)**

-- Generate the root Changelog: `standard-changelog`.
+- Generate the root Changelog: `standard-changelog`
-- Generate the component Changelogs: `lerna-semantic-release post`.